nightscout/nightscout.github.io/docs/troubleshoot/heroku.md

  [Update Nightscout to latest release](../update/update.md).
 It might not fix your issue but it will help find a solution.

-- If you didn't migrate your Heroku database from mLab to Atlas [create a new Atlas database](../../update/newdatabase/).
-- If you didn't migrate from Azure to Heroku create a new site [create a new Nightscout site](../../nightscout/new_user/).
+- Check your MongoDB Atlas [database is not full](../atlas/#database-full).
 - If you're creating a new Nightscout site, it might have failed because of a [wrong connection string](../atlas/#unable-to-connect-to-mongo).
 - If you don't see any good reason [restart all dynos](#restart-all-dynos) if you have Heroku or check you app state in Railway [dashboard](https://railway/dashboard).

-- Check your MongoDB Atlas [database is not full](../atlas/#database-full).

 </br>